Nora Young (cyclist): Later life

-In the 1980s she embarked on a second astonishingly successful athletic career in masters athletic tournaments.
-As a masters athlete, she competed in Canada, across the U.S., and even in Australia, in cycling and a number of other sports, accumulating numerous medals and setting many records, and often beating others much younger than she was.
+In the 1980s, she began competing in masters athletic tournaments.
+As a masters athlete, she participated in cycling and other sports in Canada, the United States, and Australia, where she set records and won medals in various age categories.

 In 2005, Young moved from Toronto to Newcastle, Ontario, where she lived independently during her final years; she finally gave up bike riding at the age of 92.
-She died in Bowmanville on March 26, 2016, at 98, a friend and inspiration to many and a true pioneer and lifelong athlete.
+She died in Bowmanville on March 26, 2016, at 98.